Company valuation: Methods to value your business

 Company value = Earnings x Multiplier

-The key variables here are the earnings figure used and the multiplier.
-Earnings could be either net profit or EBITDA (earnings before interest, taxes, depreciation, and amortization.
+- Earnings figure: Either net profit or EBITDA (earnings before interest, taxes, depreciation, and amortization)

 4. Multiply company revenue